kchien3/chicago-revenue-development/README.md

 <img src="img/homer_devil.gif">
 </div>

-I originally hoped to follow in the footsteps of ProPublica and examine how fines burdened different segments of Chicago society, but big data presents different headaches than small data.
+I had hoped to examine the demographics of neighborhoods where the most tickets are issued, but big data presents different headaches than small data.
 The US Census Bureau has massive amounts of demographic information, like race and household income, but I have not been able to find the exact data set laid out in the right format to ease merging operations.
 This will be a direction for future analysis.

 Absent external demographic information, I rescoped and determined that I could use the data at hand to investigate the levers the City of Chicago had access to to raise revenues.